Acemcp Node.js Implementation

 - ✅ **Standard MCP Protocol** - Complete SDK implementation

-- ✅ **search_context Tool** - Semantic search code snippets
+- ✅ **search_context Tool** - Semantic search for code snippets

 - ✅ **stdio Transmission** - Standard input/output communication

-- ✅ **Flexible Configuration** - Command line parameters + configuration files
+- ✅ **Flexible Configuration** - Command-line parameters + configuration file

 </td>